arocull/SplineAR/README.md

 ## Dependencies
-Uses a mixture of OpenGL and OpenCL.
+Uses a mixture of OpenGL and OpenCL, with GLEW and GLFW as assistants.
 Requires installation of the following libraries.

-`$ sudo apt install nvidia-opencl-dev libgl1-mesa-dev mesa-common-dev`
+`$ sudo apt install nvidia-opencl-dev libgl1-mesa-dev mesa-common-dev libglew-dev`

 Currently only runs on NVidia graphics cards (?) on Linux.